 Surfshark is relatively new to the market and only emerged some time back in 2018.
 Yet in the short time it’s been around it has already managed to establish a rather impressive network of servers.
 Best of all, it’s available now at a great price compared to current top dogs in the market.
 Learn more.

-Surfshark has been around for roughly a year now and while new players are always entering popular industries, it has been an interesting experience.
-Their consumer pricing is impressive but what does Surfshark have to offer in terms of features and can their performance surpass their low pricing?
+Surfshark has been around for roughly a year now and while new players are always entering the popular VPN industries, it has been an interesting experience.
+Their consumer pricing is impressive – but what does Surfshark have to offer in terms of features; and can their performance surpass their low pricing?
 Let’s take a deeper look.

 We use an exchange rate of 1 USD to 4.1 MYR for all prices listed.

 Like most top VPN service providers in the industry today, Surfshark offers consumers a leg up in privacy and security.
 This is accomplished through the usual dedicated service – a secure, encrypted tunnel that allows users to hide their traffic from prying eyes.